tduck1equack/Greetings-Plugin-for-Moodle/README.md

-# User Greetings #
+# User Greetings

-TODO Describe the plugin shortly here.
+This is a little plugin that I created for Moodle Academy course: Web Output Essentials.

-TODO Provide more detailed description here.
+This plugin prints out a little greeting with some localization for Spanish and Vietnamese users.

-## Installing via uploaded ZIP file ##
+## Installing via uploaded ZIP file

 1. Log in to your Moodle site as an admin and go to _Site administration > Plugins > Install plugins_.